econoalchemist/COLDCARD-MiddleGround/README.md

 - Checking the tamper-evident bag
 - Setting up a PIN
 - Generating a seed phrase with some dice rolls
-- Air-gapped communication between ColdCard and [Sparrow Wallet](https://www.sparrowwallet.com/)
+- Air-gapped communication & transactions with [Sparrow Wallet](https://www.sparrowwallet.com/)
 - Backup recommendations

 ## Checking the tamper-evident bag: